Amateur Satellite Communications – An Introduction

 Let us now expand on the above points to understand what they eventually mean to our satellite-based QSO.

 Unlike linear transponders on satellites, these FM repeaters one single fixed frequency for uplink and downlink each.
 They are very similar to the FM repeaters that most amateurs use regularly for VHF/UHF terrestrial communication.
-The only difference is that unlike our regular repeaters that normally work on the same band with a designated offset between TX and RX frequencies, the satellite-based repeaters use a cross-band scheme.
+The only difference is that, unlike our regular repeaters that normally work on the same band with a designated offset between TX and RX frequencies, the satellite-based repeaters use a cross-band scheme.
 For instance, if the satellite repeater receives on a fixed pre-designated frequency on a 2m band then it will transmit on say 70cm band on a fixed pre-designated frequency.
-These repeaters use a cross-band arrangement instead of an offset on the same band to make the satellite lighter and smaller by doing away with the duplexer and related space and weight consuming components.
+These repeaters use a cross-band arrangement instead of an offset on the same band to make the satellite lighter and smaller by doing away with the duplexer and related space and weight-consuming components.
 Apart from this, they are identical to our terrestrial repeaters.

 Since there is no frequency translation involved here, the signal received at the satellite is demodulated to its baseband audio.
 Any shift in the incoming carrier frequency due to the uplink Doppler effect does not get reflected to the downlink.
-The extracted baseband audio is thereafter modulated once again on to the correct downlink frequency.
+The extracted baseband audio is thereafter modulated once again onto the correct downlink frequency.
 Hence the downlink signal emission from the satellite is spot on the designated frequency after having discarded any shift caused by the uplink.

 Of course, the downlink path will encounter a fresh bout of Doppler shift but the effects of uplink and downlink shifts are not cumulative.

-This brings us to the most important factor that makes the FM repeater type satellite tick… It is the FM modulation itself… Unlike a mode like SSB that traditionally requires the missing carrier to be regenerated by the demodulating receiver to work, the FM signal carries its own integral carrier with it in its modulated signal.
-Therefore unlike SSB that makes it difficult to generate a carrier at the receiver for a drifting signal, the FM has no such issues.
-As long as the entire signal falls within the receiver’s and its demodulator’s passband there is very little problem.
+This brings us to the most important factor that makes the FM repeater-type satellite tick… It is the FM modulation itself… Unlike a mode like SSB that traditionally requires the missing carrier to be regenerated by the demodulating receiver to work, the FM signal carries its own integral carrier with it in its modulated signal.
+Therefore unlike SSB which makes it difficult to generate a carrier at the receiver for a drifting signal, the FM has no such issues.
+As long as the entire signal falls within the receiver’s and its demodulator’s passband there is a very little problem.
 The FM demodulator can easily reproduce the baseband audio by using its own self-contained carrier reference.

-In a nutshell, it is relatively a cakewalk working with FM cross-band repeater type satellites.
+In a nutshell, it is relatively a cakewalk working with FM cross-band repeater-type satellites.
 Of course, the Doppler shift is omnipresent while dealing with LEO satellites but it is far less a problem with FM.
 A clean detection and demodulation of FM are possible both at the ground station as well as the satellite end as long as the signal falls within the receiver channel bandwidth.
 Small Doppler shifts do not matter.
-Moreover, FM has a unique ability to lock on to the signal once acquired, and thereafter tracking its carrier in the demodulator (within certain limits) using various means like the Phase-Locked Loop (PLL), etc.
+Moreover, FM has a unique ability to lock on to the signal once acquired, and thereafter track its carrier in the demodulator (within certain limits) using various means like the Phase-Locked Loop (PLL), etc.

 The Doppler shift on 2m for amateur radio satellites usually is well within ±3 kHz maximum.
 However, for a 70 cm band link, a slight adjustment may be required in the case of some satellite passes where the maximum Doppler shift may be around ±9-10 kHz… Usually, it is much less.
 The extreme shifts happen only when the satellite is close to the horizon at low elevation angles and it gradually decreases as the satellite rises higher into the sky.